chiddianozie/gitworkshopRepo/README.md

 # gitworkshopRepo
-Just a simple repo forked with :sparkle:
+Just a simple repo forked with :sparkles: